Energy-efficient Deployment of Deep Learning Applications on Cortex-M based Microcontrollers using Deep Compression: Discussion of Results

 \section{Discussion of Results}

-By using our compression and deployment pipeline, we were able to automatically and feasibly deploy DNNs to microcontrollers.
-Compressing DNNs allowed us to achieve significant savings in memory consumption, execution time, and energy consumption at runtime, without sacrificing model accuracy for it.
+Using our compression and deployment pipeline, we were able to automatically and feasibly deploy DNNs on microcontrollers.
+By compressing DNNs, we were able to achieve significant savings in memory, execution time, and runtime energy consumption without sacrificing model accuracy.
 For pruning, we achieved the best results and most savings with structural pruning.
 When comparing different pruning strategies, our experiments indicate that structural pruning offers better opportunities for saving memory and execution time than element-wise pruning.
-In addition, the execution of DNNs that were compressed using this technique did not require any special support for sparse matrix formats as it is required for element pruning.
-Furthermore, we observed that for structural pruning, using different state-of-the-art heuristics did not have that much of an impact.
-Choosing a reasonable pruning schedule and allowing for retraining has proven to be more effective.
-Additionally, applying weight quantization together with structural pruning resulted in even more savings not only in memory consumption, but also in execution time.
-This is due to the fact that our target systems were able to process much more efficient in integer- than in floating-point space.
-Besides that, we noticed that our different compression and deployment strategies had almost no influence on the power drawn by both the Pi Pico and the Arduino during inference.
+In addition, the execution of DNNs compressed using this technique did not require special support for sparse matrix formats, as is required for element pruning.
+Furthermore, we observed that the use of different state-of-the-art heuristics did not have much impact on the structural pruning.
+Choosing a reasonable pruning schedule and allowing for retraining proved to be more effective.
+In addition, using weight quantization together with structural pruning resulted in even more savings not only in memory consumption, but also in execution time.
+This is due to the fact that our target systems were able to process much more efficiently in integer than in floating-point space.
+Furthermore, we found that our different compression and deployment strategies had almost no impact on the power consumed by both the Pi Pico and the Arduino during inference.
 This means that the observed energy savings were mainly the result of execution times.

-We come to the conclusion that a DNN model is deployed optimally on a microcontroller, if it runs on a system where it fits into the available memory and draws the least amount of power under load while still being able to run inferences in a reasonable time frame.
-Furthermore, we argue that a DNN's execution time has to be seen in relation to the frequency at which input samples are generated by connected sensors.
+We conclude that a DNN model is optimally deployed on a microcontroller if it runs on a system where it fits into the available memory and consumes the least amount of power under load, while still being able to perform inference in a reasonable time frame.
+Furthermore, we argue that the execution time of a DNN must be seen in relation to the frequency with which input samples are generated by the connected sensors.